rexhepsadiku/LibraryManagementSystem/README.md

 # LibraryManagementSystem <br/>
-A management system for library to manage books, customers and borrowed books <br/>
+A management system for library to manage books, customers and borrowed books.
+System allows admins to search book by title and author, Add, Edit, Delete books, customers, borrowed books etc. View Custuomer and Author details.
+Super admin can register new admins and view their activity in system.<br/>

 # Stack <br/>
 .NET 5 MVC <br/>